-The DAWN Method is an approach that teaches caregivers to look for the emotional needs that lead to behaviors for people who have dementia.
-We teach caregivers to first recognize and meet their loved ones’ security needs, so they can feel safe even though they are confused, need others to care for them, and cannot manage their own moods.
+The DAWN Method is an approach that teaches care partners to look for the emotional needs that lead to behaviors for people who have dementia.
+We teach care partners to first recognize and meet their loved ones’ security needs, so they can feel safe even though they are confused, need others to care for them, and cannot manage their own moods.
 But we also teach caregivers to enhance their charge’s sense of well-being.
-One of the essential components of well-being is to feel valued — to have a role and be needed and appreciated in relationships.
-When dementia strikes, keeping this intact takes conscious effort on the caregiver’s part.
+One of the essential components of well-being is to feel valued—to have a role to play and to be needed and appreciated in relationships.
+When dementia strikes, keeping this intact takes conscious effort on the care partner’s part.

 Reserve the actual purchasing for another day.
 Go shopping together, list in hand, and address one person at a time, checking off each name as you go.
 Treat finding each gift as a separate task that can be successfully completed.
 It will probably be best to tackle the list on more than one day.

 So, our goal is not to have all the presents wrapped and ready to mail or distribute on time.
-It is to see our loved one or client enjoy each step along the way — to have experienced joy in selecting, wrapping, and sending gifts.
-If the parcels you manage to complete are sent late, but your loved one has experienced the endorphin rush that accompanies accomplishment, you have succeeded spectacularly.
+Rather, it’s to see our loved one enjoy each step along the way—to have experienced joy in selecting, wrapping, and sending gifts.
+If the parcels you manage to complete are sent late, but your loved one has experienced the endorphin rush that accompanies accomplishment, you’ve succeeded spectacularly.

 Focus on one step at a time.
 Dementia truly is the time for measuring success in terms of how enjoyable a task is rather than its completion.
 When people are losing rational thought, they lose the ability to prioritize actions and information, as well as the ability to follow directions and multiple steps in a sequence.
 Always focus on the single step at hand.

 When we think of the holiday season as a journey, rather than a series of events, we can discover moments of beauty all along the way.